wicker/wicker.github.io/projects.md

 #### Wickerbox Electronics

-I develop both open and closed source hardware through <a href="http://wickerbox.net/">Wickerbox Electronics</a>, my company, but I prefer to develop in the open when I can.
+I develop both open and closed source hardware as a freelancer through <a href="http://wickerbox.net/">Wickerbox Electronics</a>, my company, but I prefer to develop in the open whenever I can.

 I wrote a series of articles called <a href="#">Setting up a KiCad Workflow</a> about using KiCad, a free and open source schematic capture tool.
 My libraries, tools, Pandoc and LaTeX templates, and all my KiCad-related scripts are public.